All ABout Tap Dance

 TheatreDance Home Page

-Tap Dance and Irish Clogging share deep roots.
-The most difficult of the Irish clogs are the Irish Jigs and Hornpipes.
-In some of these the feet can tap the floor more than seventy times in fifteen seconds.
-Irish clog dancer, John "Jack" Diamond (1828 - 1850) was considered one of the greatest "Jig dancers" of all time.
+Reportedly, the most difficult of the Irish clogs are the Irish Jigs and Hornpipes.
+In some of these, the feet can tap the floor four or five times per second.
+Irish clog dancer, John "Jack" Diamond (1828 - 1850) was considered one of the greatest "Jig Dancers" of his day.

 Irish Clogger